promhippie/github_exporter/docs/content/getting-started.md

 We won't cover further details how to properly setup [Prometheus](https://prometheus.io) itself, we will only cover some basic setup based on [docker-compose](https://docs.docker.com/compose/).
 But if you want to run this exporter without [docker-compose](https://docs.docker.com/compose/) you should be able to adopt that to your needs.

-First of all we need to prepare a configuration for [Prometheus](https://prometheus.io) that includes the exporter as a target based on a static host mapping which is just the [docker-compose](https://docs.docker.com/compose/) container name, e.g. `github-exporter`.
+First of all we need to prepare a configuration for [Prometheus](https://prometheus.io) that includes the exporter as a target based on a static host mapping which is just the [docker-compose](https://docs.docker.com/compose/) container name, e.g. `github_exporter`.

 {{< highlight yaml >}}
 global: